Tarka Trail: History

 The Tarka Trail was established in 1987 as the Taw/Torridge Country Park using the disused railway line between Barnstaple and Bideford.
 The railway line was purchased for £515,000 in 1986-87 from British Rail.
 In 1989, the remainder of the line between Bideford and Meeth was acquired in its entirety by Devon County Council for £1.
 Conversion of this section to a footpath was enabled by a £60,000 Derelict Land Grant from central government in 1989–90, plus a further £100,000 from Devon County Council and the Countryside Commission in 1990–91.
 A large proportion of the money was needed to adapt and repair bridges across the River Torridge.

 Parish councils, Dartmoor and Exmoor National Park Authorities and the National Trust played a part in the development of the rest of the Trail.
 Their consultation and co-operation ensured low environmental costs while retaining a large degree of accessibility to the Trail.
 Even the Otter Conservation Officer was involved to ensure there would be no disturbance to otters where the Trail followed water courses.

 The section between Barnstaple and Bideford was opened on 21 May 1991 and was made into a combined footpath and cyclepath.
 The section from Barnstaple to Meeth was named the Tarka Country Park.
 Once the southern circuit was also incorporated, the Trail spanned 180 mi.
 It was opened by Prince Charles in May 1992.
 The Tarka Country Park identity was finally subsumed by the Tarka Trail in 1994.
 The route to Meeth was converted into a cycle/walkway in 1997.
 It was delayed by a quarry covering the line of the old railway.

 Disused railways

 Several sections of disused railway line have been used to create the trail.
 These have the benefit of being relatively flat, with only small uphill and downhill gradients.
 The paths also run across many former railway bridges, which command notable views over various rivers and valleys.
-A number of railway buildings have been restored on the route, in particular the station buildings at Bideford and Torrington and the signal box at Instow.
+Railway buildings restored on the route include the station buildings at Bideford and Torrington and the signal box at Instow.